-We are also involved in many smaller projects, from highway cleanup to bell ringing for the Salvation Army during the holidays.
+We are also involved in many smaller projects, from highway and River Walk cleanup to bell ringing for the Salvation Army during the holidays.
 Let us know if you are involved in a service activity you’d like to present to our club.

 We love our city and the service projects we’ve had the honor of being part of, such as the groundbreaking of the River Gardens in Taylor’s Crossing!